“For every action

 segment disease after a single level lumbar fusion was a substantial

-cause of post-surgical issues in a new report.
+cause of post-surgical issues in a recent report.
 It generally

 indicated the necessity of a reoperation after